 Remember: you have a personal reason for all this stress and discomfort.
 Reflect on your why and share it with others.
 Write it down and put it in your notebook or computer.
 Keep your head up, and know that the Picmonic team is here cheering you on!

-We hope these insider tips for nurse practitioner school helped!
-And if you are ready, try Picmonic for free today and get a sense of what may lie on the journey ahead!
+We hope these insider tips for planning your nurse practitioner school experience help!
+And, if you’re ready, try Picmonic for free today to get a sense of what may lie on the journey ahead!